Table Of Contents

-Sticky Gnat Trap
+Homemade Sticky Gnat Trap

 - Next, tape a chopstick, popsicle stick, or straw to the back of the card.
 Make sure that you don’t attach it to the sticky side!

 - Place the stick in the soil next to an infested plant, with the honey-coated side facing outwards.
-The gnats will be attracted by the yellow card and the sweet honey, and will become trapped in the honey.
+The gnats will be attracted by the yellow card and the sweet honey and will become trapped in the honey.

-Homemade Gnat Sprays
+The Homemade Gnat Sprays

 - Leave the solution to settle for an hour or so, then spray the leaves and stem of the plant with clean water to rinse off the soap.

-Gnat Alcohol Spray
+Homemade Gnat Killing Spray Recipe

 If you’ve got plants in and around your home, they should be your first suspect when identifying the cause of your gnat problem.
 Gnats love the moisture brought by the soil feeding your pot plants, particularly if you have a tendency to overwater them.